Tales of Berseria Review

 Menus Make The World Go Round

-Most JRPGS have menus in it.
+Most JRPGS have menus in them.
 It comes with the genre and it is to be expected.
 This game just appears to have an abundance.
 There are so many tabs that the game makes fun of you and gives players a title for it.
 The good thing is that they are easy to sort through and manage to stay organized.

 Nope I Don’t Like This At All